Everything you need to know about joint ventures

 What is a joint venture?

-A joint venture is a business arrangement in which two or more companies agree to collaborate on a specified project by pooling resources (expertise, personnel and technology, for example) for a predetermined period of time.
-Participant companies also contractually agree to split the profit the venture creates.
+The classic joint venture definition is a business arrangement in which two or more companies combine resources on a project or service.
+The length of the agreement and what resources it will include will vary.
+Participant companies typically agree to split any profits the venture creates.
 As a result, joint ventures are potentially advantageous for companies in need of expanded resources with minimal (or no) infusion of capital.

-Another benefit of joint venture arrangements is their flexibility.
-Participants are not required to form a new business entity in order to create the venture’s collaborative product.
-Furthermore, upon expiration of the joint venture partnership contract, neither party is bound beyond the terms of the contract.
-Each business retains its unique identity and autonomy, and each may carry on business activities unrelated to the joint venture.
+Joint ventures are also highly flexible.
+Those who participate don’t need to form a new business entity to create the venture’s collaborative product.
+The partners are also not bound to one another after the expiration of the initial partnership contract; each business retains its unique identity and autonomy, and each may carry on business activities unrelated to the joint venture.
 As such, joint venture arrangements streamline the process of business innovation while minimizing its risks.

-A conversation about joint venture advantages and disadvantages must consider the potential weaknesses of this type of business relationship, which can be mitigated or prevented with careful planning.
-In considering joint venture advantages and disadvantages, consider the possibility that, in forming a joint venture, you may limit outside opportunities to interact with other organizations, particularly when your joint venture contract contains non-competition or non-disclosure clauses or limits the use of non-specified vendors, for example.
-In addition, joint venture participants may face increased liability.
+Joint venture participants may face increased liability.
 While most businesses entering joint venture agreements are limited liability companies (small businesses), each participant is equally responsible for legal claims arising from the joint venture, regardless of its level of involvement (or profit) from the venture.
-Relatedly, depending on the terms of the joint venture contract, participants may contribute resources unevenly, which can become problematic if the profit-sharing arrangement does not compensate adequately in the end.
+Depending on the terms of the joint venture contract, you and your partners may contribute resources unevenly.
+This can lead to problems if the profit-sharing arrangement doesn’t adequately compensate one side or the other.